dougeby/IntuneDocs/InTuneDocs/DeployUse/prepare-android-apps-for-mobile-application-management-with-the-microsoft-intune-app-wrapping-tool.md

 ## Step 3 Run the app wrapping tool

-1. On the Windows computer where you installed the app wrapping tool, open a PowerShell window.
+1. On the Windows computer where you installed the app wrapping tool, open a PowerShell window in administrator mode.

 2. From the folder where you installed the tool, import the app wrapping tool PowerShell module: